-Key uncertainties associated with the 2017 US Pacific Sardine assessment identified in Hill et al. (2018) and STAR (2017) include information related to:
+Key uncertainties associated with the 2019 US NMFS assessment of the northern subpopulation of Pacific Sardine identified in Hill et al. (2019) and STAR (2017) include information related to:

-- 1. acoustic species identification, target strength estimation and spatial boundaries associated with the acoustic-trawl survey.
-Concern over poor near-shore survey coverage has also been expressed by representatives of the U.S and Canadian sardine fishing industry. - 2. empirical weight-at-age data from the fishery and research survey samples and model characterization of population weight-at-age (e.g. time varying versus time-invariant); - 3. age-length keys to convert acoustic-trawl survey length compositions to age compositions and selectivity parameterization for the acoustic-trawl survey; - 4. lack of empirical justification for increasing natural mortality from 0.4 to 0.6 yr-1; and Uncertainties and concerns identified in past DFO CSAS reviews related to BC Pacific Sardine fishery harvest advice (e.g. DFO 2013) include: - 1. the effect of setting harvest allowances independently of the US and Mexico; - 2. unknown effects on stock structure and reproductive capacity from fisheries in different regions targeting different age components of the population; - 3. incidental capture of other species in the sardine fishery; and - 4. the effects of removing sardine from important forage habitat of sardine predators.
+- acoustic species identification, target strength estimation and spatial boundaries associated with the acoustic-trawl survey.
+Concern over poor near-shore survey coverage has also been expressed by representatives of the U.S and Canadian sardine fishing industry; - 2. empirical weight-at-age data from the fishery and research survey samples and model characterization of population weight-at-age (e.g., time varying versus time-invariant); - 3. age-length keys to convert acoustic-trawl survey length compositions to age compositions and selectivity parameterization for the acoustic-trawl survey; and - 4. lack of empirical justification for increasing natural mortality from 0.4 to 0.6 yr-1.

+Uncertainties and concerns identified in past DFO CSAS reviews related to BC Pacific Sardine fishery harvest advice (e.g. DFO 2013) include:

+- 5. the effect of setting harvest allowances independently of the US and Mexico; - 6. unknown effects on stock structure and reproductive capacity from fisheries in different regions targeting different age components of the population; - 7. incidental capture of other species in the sardine fishery; and - 8. the effects of removing sardine from important forage habitat of sardine predators.